Deciding to use Flux Core welding rather than MIG depends on:

 For the same welding setting on the Hobart 140 you can weld 3/16th flux core compared to 1/8 with MIG.

 You’ll find the same is true on any welder, Hobart, Lincoln, Everlast. …

 You can use less amperage for the wire size and gauge of metal welded with flux core welding.

 Flux core welding gives more weld for your electrical buck.

-Flux Core Welding Compared to MIG: Thickness of Metal Welded
+Flux Core Welding Compared To MIG: Thickness Of Metal Welded

-Following on from the better penetration argument the difference in the two processes can be seen in the thickness of metal each can weld.
+You’ll see a difference in the two welding methods in the thickness of metal each can weld.

 Note: Bigger number gauges mean thinner metal.

 MIG welding’s ability to weld thinner is partly helped by smaller diameter wire.
 You can buy solid MIG wire in smaller sizes.
 Plus, the ‘cooler’ MIG welding process is best for thinner gauges of metal.

 When you’ve a powerful enough welder.
 And gas shielded flux core wire to weld with.
 You can zip through welding half inch thick steel in a single pass with flux core wire.